Support Engineer, Information Technology (IT) Salary

 Popular Skills for Support Engineer, Information Technology (IT)

 Information Technology Support Engineers seem to exploit a large range of skills on the job.
-Most notably, facility with Linux, Systems Troubleshooting, and VMware ESX are correlated to pay that is significantly above average, leading to increases of 24 percent, 7 percent, and 6 percent, respectively.
-Skills that pay less than market rate include Computer Hardware Technician, Help Desk / Desktop Support, and Microsoft Active Directory.
-It is often found that people who know Help Desk / Desktop Support are also skilled in Computer Hardware Technician, Systems Troubleshooting, and System Administration.
+Most notably, facility with Linux, VMware ESX, and System Administration are correlated to pay that is significantly above average, leading to increases of 28 percent, 12 percent, and 3 percent, respectively.
+At the other end of the pay range are skills like Computer Hardware Technician, Help Desk / Desktop Support, and Network Management / Administration.
+The majority of those who know Help Desk / Desktop Support also know Computer Hardware Technician, Systems Troubleshooting, and System Administration.

 Pay by Experience Level for Support Engineer, Information Technology (IT)